xuestella03/WINTER25-CS326/lectures/L06_data_preprocessing/slides.md

   <div style="font-size: 0.8em; left: 0; width: 50%; position: absolute;">

   # Welcome to CS 326.
-  ## Please check in by entering the code on the chalkboard.
+  ## Please check in by entering the code on the board.

   </div>
   </div>